Basic social assistance for pensioners

 Social assistance is not subject to tax and does not reduce the amount of housing allowance you can get.

-For intensive assisted living the municipality will charge, starting 1 July 2021, an income-based user fee which covers the service provided to the client in its entirety, including for instance meals.
+The wellbeing services county will charge an income-based user fee for around-the-clock assisted living, which covers the service provided to the client in its entirety, including meals.

-When determining the user fee the client is left a disposable income, which is at least EUR 164 per month.
-The client uses this amount to for instance pay for possible out-of-pocket charges for transport services, clothing, personal hygiene, telephone costs and any other costs that are not included in the service.
+When determining the user fee the client is left a disposable income, which is at least EUR 182 per month.
+The client uses the amount to for instance pay for possible out-of-pocket charges for transport services, clothing, personal hygiene, telephone costs and any other costs that are not included in the service.

 When needed, the client can apply for basic social assistance.
-The amount corresponding to the basic amount of social assistance for clients in intensive assisted living is the minimum disposable income of EUR 164 (in 2021).
+The amount corresponding to the of social assistance for clients in around-the-clock assisted living is the minimum disposable income of EUR 182.
 Kela takes this amount into account as an expense when calculating the social assistance.
-As income an amount is taken into account that in the decision on the user fee is reserved for the client’s personal use (at minimum EUR 164 in 2021).
+Taken into account as income is the amount that the decision on the user fee leaves for the client’s personal use (at least EUR 182).